Frequently Asked Questions

 Absolutely.
 We recommend registering yourself as soon as possible to save a space.
 Of course, if you have a team formed, you should all register as soon as possible, but if you find teammates later, you can add them to your team.
 If you register as a free agent and would like to be added to a team later, just email QuinlanCaseComp@luc.edu.

 Can I still participate if I'm not a business major?

 Yes.
-The Quinlan Case Competition has value for all students who have a major or minor in the Quinlan School of Business.
-Participants must have a declared business major or minor in LOCUS.
+The Quinlan Case Competition has value for all students.
 Students from a variety of academic backgrounds and levels of experience will enjoy and benefit from the event.

 What support is available to help prepare for the competition?